 For the raw sauce, first I peeled the husks from the tomatillos, washed and scrubbed them to remove the sticky layer on their skin.
 The rest of the veggies were washed and cleaned, peeled and sliced coarsely, as shown in the picture, above.
-Everything went in the blender, starting with pulses, then I switched to blending to incorporate all the ingredients, for about one minute.
+Everything went in the blender (juice only, from lime), starting with pulses, then I switched to blending to incorporate all the ingredients, for about one minute.

 For the cooked sauce, since the frozen tomatillos were husked and washed before packing, they went directly form the bag to a large pot with boiling water, over medium/high heat.
 When they started to change colour, about 5 minutes later, and it was easy to poke them with a skewer, I drained them into a colander.
 At some supermarkets and international stores, it is possible to find whole canned tomatillos, so that would be an option at this stage, if nothing else is available.

 The drained tomatillos went in the blender, along with onion, cilantro, and peppers.
 I started pulsing until all ingredients were incorporated, and then switched to blending until I got a uniform appearance.
 I poured the sauce back into the empty pot, added salt and brought it to boil over medium heat.